ronmalka/Sudoku-solver/README.md

 # Sudoku-solver
-a sudoko solver.
 Done as part of an academic course "introduction to Computer Science".
 Using Sat-Solver Technology.
+In order to see the sulotion of sudoko check the png files or use the test file.